RemoteNET 1.0.4.17

 For this reason you can also create new objects remotely.

-Use the Activator-lookalike for that cause:
+Use the Activator-lookalike for that:

 // Creating a remote StringBuilder with default constructor